BernardoLab/.github/profile/README.md

 ## Pediatric Computational Neuroscience Research 👶🧬

 Welcome to the Bernardo Lab (BLab) GitHub repository.
-Our lab focuses on computational neuroscience, employing computational modeling, neural simulations, and data-driven approaches to understand pediatric brain dynamics, neural encoding, and cognitive functions.
+Our lab focuses on computational neuroscience and AI-driven approaches to understand pediatric brain dynamics, neural encoding, and epilepsy.

 ### Research Interests 🔬